Banbury/tts_stdlib/doc/events.md

 # events
-A library for sending events bewteen objects.
+A library for sending events between objects.
 Events can be sent between objects, to and from Global and to the sender itself.

 ## Usage